-  While it’s not really a young firm, Capital Investment Advisors is the most recently formed firm on this list.
+While it’s hardly a young firm, Capital Investment Advisors is one of the most recently formed firms on this list.
 It was founded in 1998 by the firm’s current president and CEO, John Girouard, who has more than 30 years of experience in the industry.
-Aside from Girouard, the rest of the firm’s staff averages almost 20 years’ experience in asset management.
+Aside from Girouard, the rest of the firm’s staff averages about 20 years’ experience in asset management.

 Capital Investment Advisors emphasizes the importance of financial independence.
 The firm strives to help its clients achieve financial independence through its various services, which include:

 - Financial planning